 Fosmetpantotenate is designed to pass the blood-brain barrier, be converted to phosphopantothenic acid (PPA) and restore coenzyme A (CoA) levels.
 PPA synthesis is a key step in the biosynthesis of CoA, which is essential in biochemical reactions impacting energy metabolism, membrane integrity, signaling and other critical processes.

-We continue to enroll patients with PKAN in our FOsmetpantotenate Replacement Therapy (FORT) Study which is an international, randomized, double-blind, placebo-controlled study evaluating fosmetpantotenate for the treatment of PKAN.
-This Phase 3 clinical trial is designed to evaluate the safety and efficacy of fosmetpantotenate in approximately 82 patients with PKAN aged 6 to 65 years.
-The first patient was dosed in July 2017; we expect to begin pediatric enrollment in the second quarter of 2018.
+Currently, U.S. and European sites are open and we are enrolling adult patients and pediatric patients aged 6 to 17 years with PKAN in our FOsmetpantotenate Replacement Therapy (FORT) Study (PKANFORTStudy.com) which is an international, randomized, double-blind, placebo-controlled study evaluating fosmetpantotenate for the treatment of PKAN.
+The first patient was dosed in July 2017 in this Phase 3 clinical trial which is designed to evaluate the safety and efficacy of fosmetpantotenate in approximately 82 patients with PKAN aged 6 to 65 years.

 The FDA and European Commission both granted orphan drug designation to fosmetpantotenate for the treatment of PKAN.
 In the U.S., this status provides Retrophin with development and regulatory incentives, as well as seven years of marketing exclusivity, if fosmetpantotenate is approved for PKAN.
 Similarly, fosmetpantotenate is eligible for a single marketing authorization that is valid in all EU countries and 10 years of market exclusivity in the region, upon approval for PKAN.
 Fosmetpantotenate was also granted fast track status in the U.S., which is designed to facilitate the development and expedite the regulatory review of medicines intended to treat serious conditions with unmet medical needs, in order to reach patients earlier.